ubccpsc/classy/docs/developer/customization.md

 ### Front-End and Back-End Build Information

 The front-end and back-end use the classy/tsconfig.json file to compile TypeScript files into JavaScript files that can be run by Node JS.
-The front-end uses [Webpack](https://webpack.js.org/) to further transpile the JavaScript files into a single file that can efficiently be utilized on the front-end by the browser.
+The front-end uses [Webpack](https://webpack.js.org/) to further transpile the JavaScript files into a single file that is optimized for the browser.

 The front-end and back-end both require valid TypeScript before they can be compiled.
 The root Classy `tsconfig.json` file maps referenced @frontend, @backend, and @common namespaces within the plugin files to the rest of the application dependency files during transpilation (front-end) or runtime (back-end).
 Avoid using relative location paths, as development and Docker build locations may differ.